National emblem of China: Nationalist period

-The Northern Expedition led by General Chiang Kai-shek and the Kuomintang party led to the overthrow of the fractious yet internationally recognized Beiyang government in 1928.
+The Northern Expedition led by Generallissimo Chiang Kai-shek and the Kuomintang party led to the overthrow of the fractious yet internationally recognized Beiyang government in 1928.
 This ushered in a one-party state under the Kuomintang known as the Nanjing decade.
 The state emblem was therefore replaced with the Kuomintang Blue Sky with a White Sun party symbol.
 The "Blue Sky, White Sun, and a Wholly Red Earth" flag has remained the flag of the Republic of China to this day.
 During this period, under the KMT's political tutelage, the Blue Sky with a White Sun Flag shared the same prominence as the ROC flag.
 A common wall display consisted of the KMT flag perched on the left and the ROC flag perched on the right, each tilted at an angle with a portrait of National Father Sun Yat-sen displayed in the center.
 After the promulgation of the Constitution of the Republic of China, the party flag was removed from such a display and the national flag was moved to the center.

-Since the ROC government moved to Taiwan and especially in the years since the end of martial law the Kuominmtang flag has lost some of its prominence.
+Since the ROC government moved to Taiwan and especially in the years since the end of martial law the Kuomintang flag has lost some of its prominence.
 However, it is still frequently seen on KMT party buildings in political rallies and other meetings of KMT and the pan-blue coalition.

-Communist period
+People's Republic of China

 The first communist government in China known as the Chinese Soviet Republic had the emblem adopted in 1934.
-It consisted of an hammer and sickle on a globe, and the grain ears are placed under and on both sides of the earth.
+It consisted of a hammer and sickle on a globe, and the grain ears are placed under and on both sides of the earth.
 Above the earth and the five-pointed star is written the "Chinese Soviet Republic" on the top, and the "Workers of the world, unite!" written on the bottom.

 On July 10, 1949, the government held a public competition for the design of the national emblem, however no satisfactory designs were selected.
-Therefore, on September 27, 1949, the First Plenary Session of Chinese People's Political Consultative Conference (CPPCC) decided to invite designers for the proposals of the national emblem and two groups from two universities were selected in September 1949.
+Therefore, on September 27, 1949, the First Plenary Session of Chinese People's Political Consultative Conference decided to invite designers for the proposals of the national emblem and two groups from two universities were selected in September 1949.
 Three proposals were selected for the first round discussion: